MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

     ```
     By doing this, the HTML pages used for auth redirect will be copied when building this bot project.

-1. After adding the following files, you need to update `bot/src/index` file.
-Please replace the following code to make sso consent flow works:
+1. Replace the following code in `bot/src/index` file to make SSO consent flow works:

     ```ts
     server.post("/api/messages", async (req, res) => {